-There are 2 strands to my research.
+My previous research developed in two strands.
 One is social and political, concerning the effects of globalisation, capitalism and the Western economy, on the indigenous communities, in India.
 The other strand to my research involves the regenerative and restorative powers that art practice has, to facilitate healing and growth, in situations of trauma (be it individual, local, social or political).

 My research continues to develop through collaboration in several international, inter-disciplinary projects.
 One is in India.
 In New Delhi, at the KHOJ International Artists Association, New Delhi, I gave keynote at conference on collective trauma and schizoanalysis.
 I also screened one of my films at this event, and chaired panel discussions around my two most recent books.
 This trip began with the purpose of making art and theory that provides a fundamentally new and vigorous viewpoint about the social situation and visual cultures in India.